Fried Kway Teow: Wok hei-filled char kway teow worth every single calorie in Ang Mo Kio

 Hidden inside the thick folds of char kway teow were your usual ingredients, such as sliced fishcakes, lap cheong, cockles and beansprouts.

 For a plate of S$5, the amount of cockles and lap cheong that we had been given was unfortunately quite little.
-It took Aaron and myself a few minutes to dig up two to three pieces of each, as if it were a scavenger hunt!
+It took Aaron and me a few minutes to dig up two to three pieces of each, as if it were a scavenger hunt!

 Out of these ingredients, my favourite was the lap cheong, as it seemed to have been seared beforehand, creating a charred saltiness that went fantastically well with the Fried Kway Teow.

-The lard pieces had been tossed so well with the char kway teow that it looked as if it had soaked up the gravy.
+The lard pieces had been tossed so well with the char kway teow that it looked as if they had soaked up the gravy.
 I was worried that it had softened in the process, but all it took was one bite for me to be won over by these little morsels of goodness.

 Though it indeed was a little soft on the outside, each piece of lard was still deliciously puffy and crispy on the inside, and biting into it released a mixture of smoky, salty and umami-filled flavours.
-Sorry diet, you’ll have to wait— these crispy pork lard pieces are too addictive!
+Sorry, diet, you’ll have to wait— these crispy pork lard pieces are too addictive!

 Final thoughts